Neighbourhoods in Brussels: Ixelles Ponds

 Located to the south of the Place Flagey, the Ixelles Ponds district is the site of the former fishponds of La Cambre Abbey.
 Today, it offers a panorama of architecture from the mid-19th century to the immediate post-WWII period.
-The avenues surrounding the park feature a number of remarkable buildings in eclectic, Art Nouveau and Art Deco styles, designed by architects such as Léon Delune, Aimable Delune, Ernest Blerot and Stanislas Jasinski.
+The avenues surrounding the park feature a number of buildings in eclectic, Art Nouveau and Art Deco styles, designed by architects such as Léon Delune, Aimable Delune, Ernest Blerot and Stanislas Jasinski.